 As discussed above, on February 1, 2017, our License Agreement with Biogen and certain additional parties became effective.
-The License Agreement provides Biogen with a co-exclusive license in the U.S., and an exclusive license outside the U.S., to the Company's intellectual property, effective as of February 9, 2017.
-Biogen also is required, if certain conditions are met within the time period set forth in the License Agreement, including the termination or expiration of any waiting period under the HSR Act, to obtain an exclusive license to the Company's intellectual property in the U.S. In accordance with the License Agreement, Biogen paid the Company a non-refundable cash fee of \$1.25 billion and could be obligated to pay the Company royalties provided that other conditions of the License Agreement are satisfied.
+The License Agreement provided Biogen with a co-exclusive license in the U.S., and an exclusive license outside the U.S., to the Company's intellectual property, effective as of February 9, 2017.

+In accordance with the License Agreement, Biogen paid the Company a non-refundable cash fee of \$1.25 billion and could be obligated to pay the Company royalties provided that other conditions of the License Agreement are satisfied.
 See "-Our Company-License Agreement with Biogen."